awv-informatik/buerligons/README.md

 yarn install
 ```

+> Since there were a lot of problems finding node.js compatibility, we put `--ignore-engines true` in .yarnrc.
+This is not the ideal solution, but for most cases it should fit.
+We recommend to use `nvm` to easily switch to another compatible version in case of problems with the node.js version.

 ### ClassCAD Server

 To be able to use buerligons, you need a running ClassCAD Server which offers the CAD service via WebSockets.